lirantal/agent-rules/docs/PROJECT.md

 This project, `agent-rules`, is a command-line interface (CLI) tool for generating agentic rules and instructions for various AI coding assistants.
 It allows users to scaffold security-focused instructions for AI apps like GitHub Copilot, tailored to specific programming languages and topics such as secure coding, vulnerability scanning, and testing.

 The tool is built with TypeScript and packaged as a Node.js module.
+It provides both interactive and non-interactive modes of operation:

+- **Interactive Mode**: Presents user-friendly prompts to guide users through AI app, programming language, and topic selection
+- **Non-Interactive Mode**: Accepts command-line flags (`--app`, `--topics`) for automation and scripting scenarios

-It provides an interactive CLI to prompt users for their desired AI app, programming language, and topic, then generates the corresponding instruction files in the appropriate directory.
+The tool then generates the corresponding instruction files in the appropriate directory structure based on the selected AI app's requirements.

 ## Development Commands